-This guide covers how to calculate table turnover rate, what good looks like for different restaurant types, and realistic ways to improve it without making guests feel rushed.
+This guide covers the definition, the formula, an 80-seat restaurant example, practical benchmarks, and ways to improve turns without making guests feel rushed.

 Quick Summary